grouparoo/grouparoo/README.md

 This makes an "app" for Grouparoo to run.
 There is an example in the [staging-public](https://github.com/grouparoo/grouparoo/tree/master/apps/staging-public) directory.

 There are some environment variables needed by Grouparoo that need to be set by your host/docker image.
 In development, we can also lod these variables from a `.env` file that lives alongside your `package.json`.
-Sensible defaults are:

 2. Create a copy of our [example](https://github.com/grouparoo/grouparoo/blob/master/apps/staging-public/.env.example) `.env` file to manage your environment variables locally.
 You can modify the options as needed.
 Make this as a peer to your `package.json` file.
 Note: the `.env` file only works when running in `NODE_ENV=development`.
 On your server, you should set up these same environment variables.
 At minimum, you will need to set the following variables: